 Do you want to study abroad for less than a full semester?
 Consider a short-term summer program taught by a Lang professor.
 In order to participate in any of these programs, you must be in good academic and disciplinary standing.
-If you choose to enroll, you are responsible for the program fee, airfare, some meals, and incidentals.
+If you choose to enroll, you are responsible for the program fee, airfare, and incidentals.
 All short-term courses have different program costs, so be sure to inquire in advance.
 Please contact the faculty leading the course for more information or the Dean's Office of Student Engagement and Global Programs at firstname.lastname@example.org.
 To learn more and apply, please log in to MyNewSchool and click the red Go Abroad link under the Academics tab.

 October 1 (spring programs)